-Further, air quality has been incorporated into HPM analyses since the 1970s when total suspended particulates were the common measurement of air quality (Graves et al., 1988; Smith & Huang, 1995).
-Neill et al. (2007) found negative impacts of PM10 on Las Vegas housing prices.
-Singh et al. (2018) used HPM with proximity to the Salton Sea and air quality as variables of interest.
-Using property transactions within 10 miles of the sea they find a \$595 decrease in value with each additional 1 km the property is closer to the sea and a 1 percent increase in PM10 decreased values by \$1,140.
-Nam et al. (2013, p.
-174) finds a 10 percent decrease in PM10 has a marginal willingness to pay of \$187-\$243 per month.
-Using PM{2.5} Nam et al. (2022, p.
-383) find a 1 unit increase in PM{2.5} decreases property values by 3.7 percent.
+Further, air quality has been incorporated into HPM analyses since the 1970s when PM{10} was a common measurement of air quality (Graves et al., 1988; Smith & Huang, 1995).
+Neill et al. (2007) found negative impacts of PM{10} on Las Vegas housing prices.
+Singh et al. (2018) used

+HPM with proximity to the Salton Sea and air quality as variables of interest.
+Using property transactions within 10 miles of the sea they find a \$595 decrease in value with each additional 1 km the property is closer to the sea and a 1% increase in PM{10} decreased values by \$1,140.
+Nam et al. (2013) finds a 10% decrease in PM{10} has a marginal willingness to pay of \$187-\$243 per month.
+Using $PM{2.5}$ Nam et al. (2022) find a 1 unit increase in $PM{2.5}$ decreases property values by 3.7%.

-In connection to pollution from O&G activities, Loomis and Haefele (2017, p.
-164) estimate the health damages from fracking induced external damages from PM{2.5} and its precursors at over \$17.5 billion (2015\$) annually for 14 states in their study.
+In connection to pollution from O&G activities, Loomis and Haefele (2017) estimate the health damages from fracking induced external damages from PM{2.5} and its precursors at over \$17.5 billion (2015\$) annually for 14 states in their study.
 However, this estimate excludes pollution from oil wells that are fracked making the estimate more of a lower bound.
-More recently Buonocore et al. (2023, p.
-7) estimated the damages of the health impacts from 2016

-O&G production; they find PM{2.5}, NO2, and ozone caused an estimated 7,500 premature deaths and 410,000 asthma exacerbations, which translated into \$81 million in damages (\$2016).
+More recently, Buonocore et al. (2023) estimated the damages of the health impacts from 2016 O&G production; they find PM{2.5}, NO2, and ozone caused an estimated 7,500 premature deaths and 410,000 asthma exacerbations.

 However, even given these high external costs over the period 1981 to 2016, the general overall trend in air pollution for PM{2.5} concentrations across the U.S has notably declined, although regional disparities remain (Colmer et al., 2020).
 This trend, however, has stagnated most recently due to wildfire-driven smoke (Burke et al., 2022).
-The latter point emphasizes consideration of sources on local effects (or receptors), since PM{2.5} is carried by prevailing wind patterns.
+The latter point emphasizes consideration of sources on local effects (or receptors), because PM{2.5} is carried by prevailing wind patterns.
 There is recent literature investigating source-receptor models (Goodkind et al., 2019a, 2019b; Heo et al., 2017; Van Dingenen et al., 2018).
 Given that PM{2.5} in the Permian may be spread across the basin by diverse sources (e.g., Metropolitan areas in the southwestern US, wildfires etc.), parsing out the air quality changes attributable to O&G production in the Permian provides a way to measure consumer sentiment of those both inside and outside the basin regarding the environmental externalities they face.

-This analysis is the first HPM to analyze the separate effects of general PM{2.5} level (satellite sourced), and the separate air quality change in PM{2.5} attributable to O&G production activities.
-This sorting of PM{2.5} obtained from Goodkind et al. (2023), uses PM{2.5} levels from van Donkelaar et al. (2021) combined with the 2017 National Emissions Inventory and InMAP Source-Receptor Matrix (ISRM) to model the air effects of pollution from O&G emissions originating in the Permian Basin.
+This analysis is the first HPM to analyze the separate effects of general PM{2.5} concentrations (satellite sourced), and the separate air quality change in PM{2.5} attributable to O&G production activities.
+This isolation of the PM{2.5} attributable to O&G emissions originating from the Permian Basin combines the 2017 National Emissions Inventory and the InMAP Source-Receptor Matrix (ISRM) (Goodkind et al., 2023).
 Van Donkelaar et al. (2021) provide data on PM{2.5} from satellites, modeling, and ground level measurements.
 The National Emissions Inventory (NEI) is conducted every three years and reports emissions by industry either as point sources or nonpoint sources aggregated at the county level (U.S. EPA, 2022).
-The ISRM measures emissions from a source and the corresponding PM{2.5} change at a receptor location (Goodkind et al., 2019a, 2019b).
-The resulting dataset provides Census block group PM{2.5} levels (Q{bg}^{PM}) and the PM{2.5} concentration change attributable to O&G activity ($Q{bg}^{\Delta PM}$).
+The ISRM uses estimates of emissions from a source and estimates the corresponding change in PM{2.5} concentrations at receptor locations (Goodkind et al., 2019a, 2019b).
+The resulting dataset provides Census block group PM{2.5} concentrations (Q{bg}^{PM}) and the PM{2.5} concentration change attributable to O&G activity (Q{bg}^{APM}).